Ukraine to seek international help to trace Yanukovich accounts, assets

 Accusing Yanukovich and his aides of stealing "not millions but billions" of dollars, Oleh Makhnytsky said he had ordered police and intelligence agencies to draw up a list of foreign accounts held by Yanukovich's aides and their connections.

-"We are preparing today the requests to international organisations to find the accounts," he told Reuters in an interview.
+"We are preparing today the requests to international organizations to find the accounts," he told Reuters in an interview.

 Officials who he said were under investigation included former prime minister Mykola Azarov and Yanukovich's chief of staff Andriy Klyuev.